Rottweiler

 Official measurements, coat, and temperament

-- Coat: Double coat consisting of a topcoat of medium length and an undercoat.
+- Coat: A double coat consisting of a topcoat of medium length and an undercoat that must not show through the topcoat.

 Breed Trivia